jameswpierce/jamespierce.dev/_posts/creating-a-blog-with-vuepress.md

+---
+title: Creating a statically-generated blog with Vuepress
+date: 2019-10-24
+excerpt: In this post, I am going to illustrate how to use Vuepress to quickly stand up a blog.
+---

 # Creating a statically-generated blog with Vuepress

 In this post, I am going to illustrate how to use Vuepress to quickly stand up a blog.